puzzledoyster/puzzledoyster.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-<b>What I'm doing now:</b> Most recently, I was a JSPS PostDoc Fellow at Nagoya University, hosted by Takayuki Kihara.
+<b>What I'm doing now:</b> Most recently, a JSPS PostDoc Fellow at Nagoya University, hosted by Takayuki Kihara.

 <p><b>What I'm thinking about:</b> My research lies in <b>Topology</b> and <b>Logic</b>, spanning both fields independently as well as their rich interface.
 A key idea underscoring my research is the question: "What is a space?"
 When abstracted in the right way and placed in the right contexts, this question can be both subtle and surprisingly powerful.